turingschool/lesson_plans/ruby_02-web_applications_with_ruby/introduction_to_javascript.markdown

 * 25 - Independent Work
 * 5 - Wrap Up

+### I consider myself a JavaScript ninja already...
+What should I do?

+This is a very introductory lesson.
+If you find yourself already familiar with the things we are going to cover in this lesson and you want something a little spicier to chew on head over to the [JavaScript Koans](https://github.com/mrdavidlaing/javascript-koans) and try your hand at some JavaScript challenges.

 ## Warmup

 Open up the Chrome Developer Tools by pressing `Command-Option-J` on your Mac.
 This will give you a REPL like `pry` or `irb`—except with JavaScript.
 Take a few moments to try the following: